All-New Compact Crossover Boasts Increased Efficiency, Segment-First Dual-Clutch Transmission and Cutting-Edge Safety Technologies

 The 2016 Tucson offers several compact CUV segment firsts, including ventilated front seats and YES Essentials® stain-resistant seats.
 Newly available features on Tucson include LED headlights and accents, LED Daytime Running Lights, HID headlights with Dynamic Bending Light (DBL) that turn-in with the direction of the steering wheel, LED map lights, color LCD cluster display, individual tire monitoring, power passenger seat and heated rear seats.

-The new Tucson also offers a smart power liftgate with auto-open.
-The smart power liftgate enables the Tucson owner to automatically open the rear liftgate, hands-free, by simply standing within a few feet of the liftgate for a few seconds with the key fob in a pocket or purse.
+The new Tucson also offers a Smart Power Liftgate with auto-open.
+The Smart Power Liftgate enables the Tucson owner to automatically open the rear liftgate, hands-free, by simply standing within a few feet of the liftgate for a few seconds with the key fob in a pocket or purse.
 This is especially convenient whenever the owner may be holding shopping bags or other items and needs hands-free access to the cargo area.

-AUDIO, NAVIGATION AND CONNECTIVITY TECHNOLOGY
+AUDIO, NAVIGATION AND CONNECTVITY TECHNOLOGY

 The new Tucson will offer a standard five-inch color LCD display with rearview camera and touchscreen function for intuitive operation.
 Apple Siri® “Eyes Free” integration also is now available.
 On the navigation-equipped Tucson, popular apps such as Pandora® Internet Radio and Yelp® are already integrated with the multimedia system.
 The Yelp® app has been optimized for Tucson’s eight-inch touchscreen and will help find restaurants, shopping and more.
 Selected restaurants will also offer reviews, ratings, hours and pricing.
 Once a restaurant is chosen, the navigation system can provide directions to the restaurant without even requiring passengers to input the address.